 A black watch is perfect for diving in deep dark waters, and it looks great on dry land, too.
-In this feature from WatchTime’s June 2017 issue, we test Tudor’s popular model in its recently launched all-black version: the Heritage Black Bay Dark.
+In this feature from the WatchTime archives, we test Tudor’s popular model in its recently launched all-black version: the Heritage Black Bay Dark.

 Tudor set off a new round of reworks in 2016 with the introduction of the Heritage Black Bay in bronze, in a 36-mm case, and with an ultra-sporty completely black version.
 Plus all new and existing Heritage Black Bay models will use the in-house MT5602 movement instead of the ETA 2824, which was previously used.
 (The MT5602 was introduced in 2015.)